yuretz/FreeAwait/README.md

 It also registers a global MVC action filter allowing you to return `IStep<IActionResult>` from your controller actions, pretty neat, huh?
 Take a look at a full [MVC Todo backend example](./samples/TodoBackend) too.

-If you are a fan of the new ASP.NET Core minimal web API approach, great news for you: it is fully supported too.
+If you are a fan of the new ASP.NET Core minimal web API approach, great news for you: it is [fully supported too](./samples/MinimalWebApi).

 The only thing you need to do in order to use `IStep` returning methods as an endpoint handlers, is to pass it through `Results.Extensions.Run()` helper method.
 But why do I need it, you ask?
 Becuase [unit testing minimal web APIs in isolation is difficult](https://youtu.be/VuFQtyRmS0E)!
-Well, I'm glad to tell you, that FreeAwait makes it a piece of cake: look at [this minimal web API example](./samples/MinimalWebApi) and a [full unit test for it](./samples/MinimalWebApi.Tests) and don't worry about `WebApplicationFactory`, because you might not need it.
+Well, I'm glad to tell you, that FreeAwait makes it a piece of cake: look at a [full unit test for the minimal Todo API](./samples/MinimalWebApi.Tests) and don't worry about `WebApplicationFactory`, because you might not need it.

 ## Futher info
 If you have a question, or think you found a bug, or have a good idea for a feature and don't mind sharing it, please open an issue and I would be happy to discuss it.